artjason/artjason/README.md

 ### Hi there 👋

 I am Art from the Philippines, and I am interested in Data Science and Machine Learning.
-I am currently doing my thesis about Image Processing in Deep Learning which helps me explore my chosen field.
-Nevertheless, I also have experiences with Android Programming and Computer Networking which makes me more flexible to job opportunities in the future.
+I also have experiences with Android Programming and Computer Networking which makes me more flexible to job opportunities in the future.

 #### Skills
 PHP LARAVEL | SQL | C++ | C | C# | TAILWIND CSS | HTML | Alpine js